 Focus on High Volume

 Most people believe in going for high intensity during the workouts.
 However, it's not the intensity but the volume that's the game-changer.
 Research proves that muscular growth lies between 8-12 reps per set or 60 to 85% of max effort.
-The amount of weight being lifted can vary drastically as per your fitness level.
+The weight being lifted can vary drastically as per your fitness level.

 Related Article: 10 Things I Wish I Knew Before I Started Lifting